sagiegurari/simple-oracledb/docs/api.md

 <a name="Connection+run"></a>

 ### Connection#run(actions, [options], [callback]) ⇒ <code>Promise</code>
-Enables to run multiple oracle operations in sequence or parallel (parallel only for IO operations as the driver will queue operations on same connection).<br>
+Enables to run multiple oracle operations in sequence or parallel.<br>
 Actions are basically javascript functions which get a callback when invoked, and must call that callback with error or result.<br>
-All provided actions are executed in parallel unless options.sequence=true is provided.<br>
+All provided actions are executed in sequence unless options.sequence=false is provided (parallel invocation is only for IO operations apart of the oracle driver as the driver will queue operations on same connection).<br>
 This function is basically the same as connection.transaction with few exceptions<br>
 <ul>
   <li>This function will <b>not</b> auto commit/rollback or disable any commits/rollbacks done by the user</li>